Blasphemy law in Australia: Abolition and repeal of blasphemy law in Australia

 Common law offences remain part of the common law of a jurisdiction until "abolished" by legislation or superseded by specific legislation that takes precedence over the common law offence.
 In jurisdictions with specific legislation, the legislation must be "repealed" to remove the offence.
 Jurisdictions, known as "common law jurisdictions" use common law exclusively.
 Other jurisdictions, known as "code jurisdictions", use a Criminal Code or Crimes Act with all common law abolished.
 Yet other jurisdictions are "mixed jurisdictions" as they have a mixture of both with a Criminal Code or Crimes Act and common law offences that have not been abolished.
 In Australia, the Commonwealth, Queensland, Tasmania, and Western Australia are code jurisdictions with all common law offences abolished.
 In code and mixed jurisdictions the common law may still define the offence and set the penalties.

 All common law offences were abolished and replaced by a criminal code without replacing the common law offences of blasphemy and blasphemous libel with criminal code offences in Queensland in 1899, Western Australia in 1919, and the Commonwealth in 1995.
-Tasmania abolished the common law offence in 1924 but introduced blasphemy offences with the Tasmanian Criminal Code Act 1924.
+Tasmania abolished the common law offences in 1924 but introduced blasphemy code offences with the Tasmanian Criminal Code Act 1924.
 In 1996, the Australian Capital Territory abolished the common law offence of blasphemous libel but not blasphemy.

-Although the common law offences of blasphemy and blasphemous libel were abolished in England and Wales in 2008, they have not been abolished in Australia in South Australia, Victoria, New South Wales, the Northern Territory, and Norfolk Island, and blasphemy but not blasphemous libel remains as an offence in the Australian Capital Territory.
+Although the common law offences of blasphemy and blasphemous libel were abolished in England and Wales in 2008, they have not been abolished in Australia in South Australia, Victoria, New South Wales and Norfolk Island, and the Northern Territory, and blasphemy but not blasphemous libel remains as an offence in the Australian Capital Territory.

 It has been suggested that in states and territories where blasphemy laws remain, the laws have become "dead letter" laws and the common law concept of desuetude may apply, whereby an offence may lapse through prolonged disuse.
 However, British precedents indicate that desuetude has not applied since the Middle Ages and that common law offences must be abolished by legislation.
 After a long period of disuse, the English common law offences of blasphemy and blasphemous libel were declared to be dead letter laws by Lord Denning in 1949, but in 1977 in the case Whitehouse v Lemon, the House of Lords held that they were not dead letter laws.
 It requires further investigation or legal decisions to establish whether or not the common law offences of blasphemy and blasphemous libel are extant in Australian states and territories where they have not been abolished or replaced by legislation.

 In 1994, the New South Wales Law Reform Commission recommended that all blasphemy offences be abolished without replacement.
 The Commission pointed out, in a report that is equally applicable to other states and territories, that every other law reform agency in Australia and in other common law countries that had considered the question had also recommended the abolition of blasphemy offences.